 Well, folks.
 The Rustic Foodie is officially one year old!
 To celebrate my 1 year Blogiversary I decided to bake myself a cake.
 Because food blogging is hard.
 And I deserve a cake.
 I didn’t just bake any old cake, though.
 I baked one of my all-time favorite cakes.
 It is a recipe I came across years ago – titled Chocolate-Hazelnut Cake in The New York Times Dessert Cookbook after receiving the book as a Christmas gift.
 It’s not over-the-top sweet or sinfully indulgent – it’s just the right balance of earthy nuttiness that’s complemented with a chocolate topping spiked with coffee and Frangelico.
 The author of this recipe – Florence Fabricant – did an amazing job when she concocted it because it’s downright delicious.
 I tweaked it ever so slightly but it’s one of those recipes that doesn’t need tweaking.
 It’s just that good.

 This is one of those recipes that seems a lot fancier and more complicated than it really is.
 I prefer to bake recipes that are easy-ish and I am officially the world’s messiest baker (I think my husband would agree).
 This is one of those ‘totally do-able but feels like you made something really fancy’ desserts.
 The first step is to heat the oven to 350 degrees.
 Next you’ll want to butter and flour an 8-inch round cake pan.
 In a mixing bowl, combine 1 cup AP flour, 1/2 cup of finely chopped hazelnuts, 1/2 cup almond flour, 1 tsp. baking powder, and a pinch of kosher salt.
 You can chop the hazelnuts in a small food processor to get the consistency you want (or place them in a plastic bag and whack them with a rolling pin if you want to get some aggression out).
 The original recipe does not call for almond flour but I thought the addition of it would help reinforce that nutty flavor.
+(If you can’t find almond flour simply substitute it with regular AP flour).
 Simply mix all of these ingredients together.

 In a separate bowl, cream 4 Tbsp. of room-temperature butter.
 Add 1 cup of sugar to the butter and cream together.
 Now add 2 eggs – 1 at a time.
 Beat the mixture after you add each egg.
 The next step is to fold the flour mixture into the egg mixture a little at a time.
 Add some of the flour, mix together and repeat until it is completely combined.
 The batter is thick and dense.
 Now spread the batter evenly in the buttered and floured cake pan.